castle-games/castle-tutorials/1/text.md

 # How to make a game in Castle

 Welcome!
 This tutorial is meant for anyone looking to make their first Castle game.
-In this tutorial we'll get started with the basics: getting Castle setup, and learning how to draw graphics and react to user input, which form the basis of games.
-After that, we'll get into the unique social features offered by Castle's platform.
-These include displaying user avatars in your game, allowing your game to make posts and save data in Castle's database, and making your game multiplayer.

 ## Learning goals